 The fishmarket serves as the ultimate fresh source for the restaurants!
 Not only that, diners shop the seafood stalls, purchase whatever they want to have for dinner, and bring it wriggling and squirming in plastic bags up the stairs.
 They then choose from among four or five preparations adjacent to colour pictures of each creature in menus with plastic pages and place their orders.

-We hurried downstairs and picked out a bunch of seafood from one of the stalls down below, dodging the hucksters’ entreaties, and carried the goodies upstairs to the restaurant.
+We hurried downstairs.
+Dodging hucksters’ entreaties, we picked out a bunch of seafood from one of the street stalls and carried the goodies upstairs to the restaurant.
 The place seemed to be filling up quickly.
 We found seats at a table and showed a server by pointing which preparation method and ingredients we wanted for each of our flapping perch-type fish, scallops, big razor-type clam, four langoustine-like little creatures, and a couple of small abalone, adding a plate of Asian broccoli.
 She took them away and we sipped our beer and waited.

-I think the abalone arrived first, followed by scallops and the clams, vegetables, fish, etc. We had ordered predominantly garlic and noodle preparations, and everything predictably was exquisitely fresh but also quite skilfully cooked.
-Abalone firm but tender in its garlic and scallion mélange, scallops beautifully flavoured with transparent rice noodles, and the langoustine swimming in a classic understated soy and plum mildly garlic-scented sauce.
-The fish had been baked to tender perfection in another fragrant Asian ginger sauce, and although it was far from the oily succulence of say sablefish or mackerel but more of an ordinary white fish, the fact that the thing had been alive about 20 minutes prior to its presentation and wasn’t overcooked resulted in a fabulous silky tender treat.
+I think the abalone arrived first, followed by scallops and the clams, vegetables, fish, etc. We had ordered predominantly garlic and noodle preparations, and everything predictably was exquisitely fresh but it was also skillfully cooked.
+Abalone firm but tender in its garlic and scallion mélange, scallops beautifully flavoured with transparent rice noodles, and the langoustine swimming in a classic understated soy and plum garlic-scented sauce.
+The fish had been baked to tender perfection in another fragrant Asian ginger sauce, and although it was more of an ordinary white fish than oily succulent sablefish or mackerel, the thing had been alive 20 minutes ago and wasn’t overcooked, so we enjoyed a fabulous silky tender treat.

 The atmosphere in the restaurant was classic Cantonese chaos, businesslike servers coming and going with stainless steel carts under the bright fluorescent lights, diners chattering loudly, and giant plates of all sorts of exotic seafood and trimmings arriving at tables all around us.